 Archetype-based: The brand uses cross-cultural archetypes to position itself as a role model

-of your brand together.
+of your brand.